Lesley Stahl: 2010s

 In 2014, she served as a correspondent for Years of Living Dangerously, a documentary show about climate change.
 Her second book, Becoming Grandma: The Joys and Science of the New Grandparenting, which chronicles her own experiences with her grandchildren, was published in 2016.

 2020s

 During the 2020 United States presidential election campaign, Stahl interviewed President Trump on October 20, 2020, for a segment on 60 Minutes.
 Trump cut short the interview and complained about it on Twitter.
 On October 22, Trump released the full interview on Facebook, ahead of its planned official release on 60 Minutes on October 25.

 In May 2021, Stahl received criticism from LGBTQ advocacy groups for a 60 Minutes special about transgender healthcare.
 CBS News, the producer of 60 Minutes, reported the special as coming "amid a spate of legislation being introduced in states across the country that would limit care for transgender youth", and said that the special focused on "detransitioners".
-PinkNews reported advocacy group GLAAD as calling it "fearmongering about trans youth", while also reporting that Chase Strangio of the ACLU said that Stahl and others involved with the production "knew exactly the harm they were causing with last night's segment".
+Advocacy group GLAAD called it "fearmongering about trans youth", while Chase Strangio of the ACLU said that Stahl and others involved with the production "knew exactly the harm they were causing with last night's segment".